Danielcantos/PropSim/README.md

 - Install as any other application.
 A Matlab install window will guide you through the process.
 - IMPORTANT: Use the default installation directory for PropSim.
 That is C:\Program Files\PropSIM.
 Using any other directory will BREAK the program.
 A shortcut can be created to execute the program.
 Work is being done to solve these problems.
 - IMPORTANT: The shortcut/app should be executed in administrator mode.
 It will work without it but if you want to create and save new cases, materials and other important files, write permissions for the C:\Program Files\PropSIM folder are required, which demand administrator mode.
-- Output and log will be generated inside of the folder from which the program is executed.
+- Output and log will be generated inside of the folder from which the program/shortcut is executed.
 You can delete them.